Camille Saint-Saëns: Chamber

-The composer's most famous work, The Carnival of the Animals (1887), although far from a typical chamber piece, is written for eleven players, and is considered by Grove's Dictionary to be part of Saint-Saëns's chamber output.
+The composer's most famous work, The Carnival of the Animals (1886), although far from a typical chamber piece, is written for eleven players, and is considered by Grove's Dictionary to be part of Saint-Saëns's chamber output.
 Grove rates it as "his most brilliant comic work, parodying Offenbach, Berlioz, Mendelssohn, Rossini, his own Danse macabre and several popular tunes".
 He forbade performances of it during his lifetime, concerned that its frivolity would damage his reputation as a serious composer.

 Recordings

 Saint-Saëns was a pioneer in recorded music.
 In June 1904 The Gramophone Company of London sent its producer Fred Gaisberg to Paris to record Saint-Saëns as accompanist to the mezzo-soprano Meyriane Héglon in arias from Ascanio and Samson et Dalila, and as soloist in his own piano music, including an arrangement of sections of the Second Piano Concerto (without orchestra).
 Saint-Saëns made more recordings for the company in 1919.

 In the early days of the LP record, Saint-Saëns's works were patchily represented on disc.
 The Record Guide (1955) lists one recording apiece of the Third Symphony, Second Piano Concerto and First Cello Concerto, alongside several versions of Danse Macabre, The Carnival of the Animals, the Introduction and Rondo Capriccioso and other short orchestral works.
 In the latter part of the 20th century and the early 21st, many more of the composer's works were released on LP and later CD and DVD.
 The 2008 Penguin Guide to Recorded Classical Music contains ten pages of listings of Saint-Saëns works, including all the concertos, symphonies, symphonic poems, sonatas and quartets.
 Also listed are an early Mass, collections of organ music, and choral songs.
 A recording of twenty-seven of Saint-Saëns's mélodies was released in 1997.

 With the exception of Samson et Dalila the operas have been sparsely represented on disc.
 A recording of Henry VIII was issued on CD and DVD in 1992.
 Hélène was released on CD in 2008.
-There are several recordings of Samson et Dalilah, under conductors including Sir Colin Davis, Georges Prêtre, Daniel Barenboim and Myung-Whun Chung.
+There are several recordings of Samson et Dalila, under conductors including Sir Colin Davis, Georges Prêtre, Daniel Barenboim and Myung-Whun Chung.
 In the early 2020s the Centre de musique romantique française's Bru Zane label issued new recordings of Le Timbre d'argent (conducted by François-Xavier Roth, 2020), La Princesse jaune (Leo Hussain, 2021), and Phryné (Hervé Niquet, 2022).